trackstarhq/react-trackstar-link/README.md

 Use the `buttonId` prop to use multiple instances of `<TrackstarConnectButton`.
 This is useful to have several buttons with different `integrationAllowList`'s to display.
 Each `<TrackstarConnectButton` will need its own unique string for `buttonId`.

-Set the `logo` prop to your logo URL to override the Trackstar logo and use your own.

 ### Issues/Questions
 Contact us at `support@trackstarhq.com`.